Gazumping is one of the more controversial aspects of the home buying process. Think of it as the pariah of the property market.

 - Get to know the seller.
 If there’s a relationship between you, it might make them less likely to gazump you on moral grounds

 You want to reduce all potential delays which could allow another buyer to sneak in and gazump you while you’re sorting your admin out!
-If necessary, behave as if you would in a contract race – while ensuring you don’t rush into the sale before your ready!
+Be mindful that estate agents are obliged to pass on any offers to their vendors.
+If necessary, behave as if you would in a contract race – while ensuring you don’t rush into the sale before you’re ready!

-Having your affairs in order will also reassure the seller that you’re clearly committed to purchasing the property, making them less likely to look for alternative buyers.
+Having your affairs in order will reassure the seller that you’re committed to purchasing the property, making them less likely to look for alternative buyers.

 If you come across a delay or problem, it’s best to explain this to the seller, rather than simply avoiding calls from their agent.
-A free flow of information between all parties is key when managing the purchase process.
+A free flow of information between all parties is key when managing the process to buy the property.

 Lock out agreements